-ITAL UN3335 Advanced Italian - ITAL UN3336 and Advanced Italian II: Italian Language & Culture or ITAL UN3337 Advanced Italian Through Cinema or ITAL UN3338 Italiana.
+ITAL UN3335 Advanced Italian

+- ITAL UN3336 and Advanced Italian II: Italian

+Language & Culture

+or ITAL UN3337 Advanced Italian Through Cinema

+or ITAL UN3338 Italiana.
 Introduction to Italian Culture, the High, the Low, and the In-between

+or ITAL UN3339 Learning Italian in Class and Online: A Telecollaboration with Italy.

+or ITAL UN3341 Art Itineraries: Italian through Art

+or ITAL UN3232 Senza frontiere.
+Lingua e cultura italiane dall'Ottocento ad oggi tra emigrazione

+or ITAL UN3645 Grand Tour in Italy

 Two semesters of Italian Literature

-ITAL UN3333 Introduction To Italian Literature, I
+ITAL UN3333 INTRO TO ITALIAN

-- ITAL UN3334 and Introduction To Italian
+- ITAL UN3334 LITERATURE I

+and INTRO TO ITALIAN

-Literature, II
+LITERATURE II

 - OR -

-Two Semesters of Italian Culture
+Two Semesters of Italian n Culture

 ITAL GU4502 Italian Cultural Studies I: From

 - ITAL GU4503 Unification to World War I

 and Italian Cultural Studies II:

 From World War I to the Present

+Additional Courses

-Select at least two other courses from the department's GU4000-level courses.
+Select at least two other courses from the department's

+GU4000-level courses.